Hans Frankenthal: Deportation

 On 28 February 1943, the construction site manager informed the workers that they would be required to report to the former Jewish school in Dortmund for the checking of their work papers.
-Upon their arrival they were placed under arrest and then held for several days before being loaded into cattle transport wagons and sent east.
+Upon their arrival both Hans and his brother Ernst were placed under arrest and then held for several days before being loaded into cattle transport wagons and sent east.

 Frankenthal, and several others of those arrested, received an order from one of the officers who was in charge of the troopers to pack the Jews' luggage into several wagons.
 At a train station in Bielefeld, Frankenthal noticed that these wagons were no longer attached to the train.
 Because his father had already been detained in a concentration camp, Frankenthal asked what was going on.
 His father informed him that they would not require their luggage at their destination.

 During the journey the inmates’ food and water rations were simply cancelled, and several of the older ones did not survive.
 After spending three days and three nights in the train, the arrested Jews arrived in the Auschwitz concentration camp complex.

 Internment

 As the family arrived at the camp, Max Frankenthal told his two sons that he was sure that he would not survive the ordeal, and that should they get out, to go back to Schmallenberg.
 The Jews were then ordered to exit the train.
 In the confusion the two sons lost their parents, who they later learned were sent directly to the gas chambers.
 When asked by the SS, Frankenthal claimed to be 18, so that he would be put to work.
 He was then ordered to enter a group where he found his three uncles and a cousin.
 Those selected for work were loaded onto trucks and transported to labor camps.
 Frankenthal was sent to Auschwitz III Monowitz.

 As they arrived, the inmates were forced to strip naked and were sent to their barracks where their bodies were shaved.
 They then had their inmate numbers tattooed onto their arms.
 Frankenthal became 104920 and his brother 104921.
 The inmates were then sorted out according to skills.
-The brothers both claimed to be locksmiths, although they had only begun training at the workshop in Dortmund.
+The brothers both claimed to be locksmiths, although they had only begun training at the workshop in Dortmund in preparation for possible emigration to Palestine.
 They were then showered and issued with their striped uniforms.

 The Blockältester, or inmate block leader, then greeted the new arrivals to inform them of their current situation: they were in an extermination camp, and any family members, whom they could not see in this block, had probably already been gassed.